Command allows automatic processing of .changes file controlling

 Flags:

-• -force-replace: when adding package that conflicts with existing package, remove existing package
+-accept-unsigned: accept unsigned .changes files-force-replace: when adding package that conflicts with existing package,

 List of steps:

-1. aptly does recursive search for .changes files in paths given as program arguments
+.changes files in paths given as program

-6. package files referenced in .changes file are copied to temporary directory and checksums are verified, if checksums don’t match .changes file is rejected
+and checksums are verified, if checksums don’t match .changes file is rejected-repo flag and .changes file

-9. if local repository has -uploaders-file attached, it would be used, otherwise value of -uploaders-file flag would be used; if no -uploaders-file has been given, it is assumed that anyone can upload any package
+value of -uploaders-file flag would be used; if no -uploaders-file has been given,

-Flag -no-remove-files reverts default behaviour to remove all package files sucessfully imported.
+Flag -no-remove-files reverts default behaviour to remove all package files sucessfully

 Example: